ferasboulala/ferasboulala.github.io/_posts/2019-9-10-quicksort-median.md

 ![results](/images/quicksort-median.png)

-As expected, it looks like picking more elements to get a better probability of a good median becomes less and less worth the increased runtime (notice how the curve along the $k$ axis, when $\alpha=0.1$, barely moves anymore after $k=5$).
+As expected, it looks like picking more elements to get a better probability of a good median becomes less and less worth the increased runtime (notice how the curve along the $k$ axis, when $\alpha=0.1$, barely moves anymore when $k > 5$).

 ## I want guarantees
 What if we wanted a guarantee on the behavior of `quicksort` ?
 What if we selected the true median with a common algorithm like `median-of-median` that runs in $O(n)$.
-That would not change the time complexity of the algorithm but it would heavily impact the runtime of the algorithm nonetheless because of the hidden constants.
-Given the previous results, it is deemed better to fallback into a simple median strategy that yields good results most of the time and opt for other sorting algorithms like `mergesort` or `heapsort` for systems that require guarantees.
+That would not change the time complexity of the algorithm but it would heavily impact the runtime of the algorithm nonetheless, because of the hidden constants.
+Given the previous results, it is deemed better to fallback to a simple median strategy that yields good results most of the time and opt for other sorting algorithms like `mergesort` or `heapsort` for systems that require guarantees.